masa-tk37/jets_gem_layer/README.md

 ## Installation

-1. Jets Pro would typically be disabled when using this gem so as to not generate multiple Lambda Layers.
+1. Jets Pro would typically be disabled when using this gem so as to not generate duplicative Lambda Layers.

 ```ruby
 # config/application.rb